uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 ```

 In every iteration except the first, we compute the embedding similarity between the current and previous sentence.
-If the distance is below a certain threshold, we add the sentence to the current chunk.
-Otherwise, we start a new chunk:
+If the similarity is above a certain threshold, we add the sentence to the current chunk—otherwise, we start a new chunk:

 ```python
 embedding_similarity = dot_product(embeddings[i - 1], embeddings[i])